fajardoangel/fajardoangel/README.md

 # FajardoAngel

 # About Me
-I am a Full Stack Developer
+I am a full stack developer

 # Skills